-Exposure’s quick export presets enable you to export images in record time, and it ensures your image posts always look great.
+Exporting images specifically for each social media channel is the best way to ensure your images look great wherever they are posted.
+Exposure’s quick export presets enable you to export images in record time.
 Increase your exporting productivity by integrating them into your workflow.

-Exporting images with the correct JPEG size and quality will do two things.
-It will ensure that your images look their best, and it will help your pages and posts to load quickly.
+Social media networks use images of specific sizes and formats.
+Posting images with the correct dimensions and quality will ensure the images look their best, and that they will load quickly.